behreajj/AsepriteAddons/commands/README.md

 - `appendFrame`: Adds a new empty frame after the active frame.
 The active frame *remains* active.

 - `bakeChecker`: Creates a layer that replicates the size and color of Aseprite's background checker.
-In most cases, this will be the background layer.
 Ignores the checker zoom preference.

 - `brushFromMask`: Creates a brush from a selection.
-If snap to grid is enabled, sets the center to top-left.
+If snap to grid is enabled, sets the brush center to top-left; otherwise, uses the selection pivot.
 If a tile map is active, sets the brush alignment.

 - `collapseGroups`: Collapses all group layers in the timeline.
 If the active layer is a child, sets its top-level ancestor to the active layer.